 Additional provision of service requirements include:

-- A provider organization for direct client substance abuse treatment services appropriate to the grant must be involved in the proposed project.
+- A provider organization for SUD treatment services appropriate to the grant must be involved in the proposed project.
 The provider may be the applicant or another organization committed to the project.
 More than one provider organization may be involved.